UNIGRAC/.github/profile/README.md

 ### Get Involved!

-Explore more about our initiatives on our website at [Explore our initiatives](https://www.un-igrac.org/).
+Explore more about our initiatives on our website at [https://www.un-igrac.org/](https://www.un-igrac.org/).